hostspaceng/community-challenge/README.md

 The following deployment files were created for the application to be deployed in the kubernetes cluster.

-- secrets.yaml file: This file conatins the value of the `CF_API_KEY` variable.
+- secrets.yaml file: This file contains the value of the `CF_API_KEY` variable.
 The `CF_API_KEY` value is first encrypted before being added as data to the file.
 This command is used for the encryption.
    ```
    echo -n CF_API_KEY | base64 -w 0
    ```